Rajivts-zz/PyDownloadManager/README.md

 # PyDownloadManager
 Simple Download Manager developed using wxPython for GUI and urllib2 for downloading parallely

 You need to have the wxPython module installed for running this application.
-Place DownloadManager.py and gui.py in the same directory or adjust the import statement if you plan on keep them in separate places.
+Place DownloadManager.py and gui.py in the same directory or adjust the import statement if you plan on keeping them in separate places.

 #BugToFix